 - Thermal bonding of the input and cascode transistor pairs: Matched transistors pairs that make up the input stage should be thermally bonded with thermal paste and heat-shrink.
 These transistors have been located adjacent to make this easy.

 - Use your original parts, or new, modern equivalents: It’s possible to build a completely new board if you buy all the parts on this list.
 Or, use some old components.

 - Transistor pads accept any pin-out, ECB, EBC or CBE.
 The original 2SC and 2SA type transistors have leads arranged in ECB format.
-These are no longer available, and the modern equivalent replacement transistors are either EBC or CBE.
+These parts are no longer made, and the modern equivalent replacement transistors are either EBC or CBE.
 (KSP42/92 and BC550/560, respectively.)

 More here at my original blog post about the GFA-565.
 (The 585 is uses the same circuit as the 565, but with a shared power supply and fewer output devices.)

 This is a job for an experienced amplifier tech.
 If you have not fixed amplifiers before, the GFA-585 is not really a good place to start.
 Given the complexity of the design, and relatively high component count, it is very easy to make a small mistake in assembly.
 Mistakes are to be expected, but you should have enough experience with amplifiers to troubleshoot any issues that arise.

 Buying a pre-assembled and tested board is no guarantee of success.
 You must still possess the skills to troubleshoot a complex amplifier.
 Every component on the output modules should be checked before installing the input board, or the board could be damaged.
 Damage due to installation error is not warrantied.